cloudmesh-community/book/chapters/cloud/chameleon/faq.md

 login using the cc account, the cc-checks utility to verify hardware against our resource registry, gathering of metrics, etc.

-Since 2016, we also provide and support Ubuntu 14.04 and 16.04 appliances with the same functionality.

 ## Bare Metal Troubleshooting

 ### Why are my Bare Metal instances failing to launch?